jimorc/design_guidelines/coding_guidelines/names_of_type_members.md

 # Names of Type Members

-Types are made of members: methods, properties, events, contstructors, and fields.
+Types are made of members: methods, properties, events, constructors, and fields.
 The following sections describe guildelines for naming type members.

 ## Names of Methods